markpbaggett/tamu_dc_notes/docs/source/contents/03_strategic_vision_and_mission.rst

 Principles
 ----------

+* Have strong, immediate yet durable interest and research value to the Texas A&M community and beyond
+* Represent the depth and diversity of the historical and cultural resources of Texas A&M's rare or unique materials.
 * Provide equitable access to resources of significant value to the Texas A&M community and beyond
 * Enhance and widen access and use of the Library's rare and unique collections
 * Promote discoverability and provide context for thoughtfully curated collections